RubixML/ML/README.md

 ```

 ### TF-IDF Transformer
-Term Frequency - Inverse Document Frequency is a measure of how important a word is to a document.
-The TF-IDF value increases proportionally with the number of times a word appears in a document and is offset by the frequency of the word in the corpus.
+*Term Frequency - Inverse Document Frequency* is a measure of how important a word is to a document.
+The TF-IDF value increases proportionally with the number of times a word appears in a document (*TF*) and is offset by the frequency of the word in the corpus (*IDF*).

 > **Note**: This transformer assumes that its input is made up of word frequency vectors such as those created by the [Word Count Vectorizer](#word-count-vectorizer).